How To Play Word Chain

 Core rule in one minute

-In Classic, the next word starts with the final letter of your last word.
+In Classic, your next word starts with the final letter of the previous one.
 In Hard mode, it starts with the final two letters.
-Repeating a word ends momentum immediately, so variety matters.
+Repeat a word and the run stops being interesting very quickly, so the game blocks repeats.

 - Only letters count.
 Spaces and punctuation are ignored.